 "The fact that it occurs in fungi increases the possibility that it can occur in animals and plants", added the researchers.

 One of these ways would be to find applications to protect people who are regularly exposed to radiation, such as cancer patients and nuclear power plant engineers.
 Scientists also hope that mushrooms can be used to develop a biological source of energy through the conversion of radiation.

 Another possible application for the powers of these mushrooms is in space travel.

 In 2016, SpaceX and NASA sent a package to the International Space Station (ISS) containing several strains of mushrooms from Chernobyl.
-The expedition also included more than 250 different tests to be performed for the space crew.
+The expedition also included more than 250 different tests for the space crew to perform.

 Why space?
 The molecular changes the researchers observed in Chernobyl mushrooms were caused by the stress created by the site's radiation exposure.
 The researchers hoped to replicate this reaction in space.
 There they planned to expose the fungi to the stress of microgravity and compare them with similar strains of fungi left on Earth.